yousefelassal/quote-cron/README.md

 > Ability is what you're capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.

 > Let us always meet each other with smile, for the smile is the beginning of love.

+> I am always doing that which I cannot do, in order that I may learn how to do it.